-If you include the collation attribute with the value TERRITORY_BASED when you create the Derby database, the collation is based on the language and country codes that you specify with the territory attribute.
+If you specify the collation attribute with the value TERRITORY_BASED, or one of its variants with a specific collation strength, the collation is based on the language and country codes that you specify with the territory attribute.

 If you do not specify the territory attribute when you create the database, Derby uses the java.util.Locale.getDefault method to determine the current value of the default locale for this instance of the Java Virtual Machine (JVM).